SwedbankPay/developer.swedbankpay.com/_includes/network-tokenization.md

 enabled.

 Once the setup is completed, the transactions themselves run as normal unscheduled or recurring purchases.
-The difference is that the token will be created by the network instead of Swedbank Pay.
+The difference is that Network Tokenization replaces the card number behind the token.

 ## Recommendations To You As A Merchant

-*   Since you have access to information regarding "last four" digits, we highly recommend refreshing these numbers when an update has been done, so the end-user has the correct information when card information is displayed.
-Retrieving the updated card information is done using `payerOwnedTokens`, and should be done when the end-user logs in, go to "My cards" or at a similar point that makes sense in your portal.
+*   If you are displaying the “last four” digits of the card number for your customers stored cards, we highly recommend refreshing these numbers when a card has been updated/replaced by the issuer.
+This would help the customer to understand that the new and valid card is stored.
+It is also recommended that you add some information that the card has been updated automatically by the issuer.
+Retrieving the updated card information is done using `payerOwnedTokens`, and should be done when the end-user logs in, goes to “My cards” or at a similar point that makes sense in your portal.

 The `GET` request to retrieve these should look similar to this.